 Beautiful teeth is of utmost importance to me.
-I know that since young, I was very proud that every time I go to a West Cobb County dentist of West Cobb Dentistry, the dentist would tell me how healthy my teeth were and that I never needed any filling for my teeth.
+I know that since young, I was very proud that every time I made a dental appointment at edentalperth.net.au, and went in, the dentist would tell me how healthy my teeth were and that I never needed any filling for my teeth.
 Unfortunately, when I had my own kids, somehow both of them faced tooth decay from a young age.
-After many visits to the dentist, both their important teeth managed to get repaired with filling that will last until their baby teeth drops off.
+After many visits to the kids dentist near Austin TX, both their important teeth managed to get repaired with filling that will last until their baby teeth drops off.
 After being faced with their teeth problems, I began to realise how important it is for oral hygiene to start from a young age, in fact, from the very first tooth.
 A lot of older folks will tell me let it be, as their baby teeth will drop out anyways, but I found out that the lack of healthy baby teeth will translate into their adult teeth later, as most times it is not just the teeth but the gums too that need to be healthy.
 Now, I am very diligent in ensuring that both my kids brush their teeth every morning when they awoke and every evening before they sleep.

 It is estimated that 90% of the world’s population will suffer from oral diseases of one form or another in their lifetime.
 Many of them can be avoided if sufficient focus is given to oral hygiene, its prevention, detection and treatment, from young.

 In Malaysia, statistics have shown than 70% of 12 year old children suffer from dental decay.
 In a national survey carried out in 2005, it was revealed that among five-year-old children, 8 out of 10 suffer from dental caries.
 The same study also showed that, on average, every five-year old child has 6 out of 20 milk teeth affected by caries.